 Gershon says that very quickly he knew that he wanted nothing more in life than to be a professional kickboxer and a world champion.
 At age 15 he took his first steps into amateur competition with the IFMA (International Federation Muay Thai Amateur) and competed in tournaments staged in Russia and Europe.

 Success followed success.
 He soon became known for his range of spectacular and unorthodox techniques plus an explosive level of power which would frequently have his opponent left lying on the canvas, unable to continue.
-Now he is bringing his skills to GLORY in the hopes of becoming the organization's first champion from the Middle East.
+Gershon won European and world amateur championships prior to arriving in GLORY and now has his heart set on kickboxing's top prize: a GLORY belt.

 Four-man tournaments are the standard, with eight-man tournaments also staged on occasion.
 The tournaments take one of two forms: either they are World Championship Tournaments, with the division's world title on the line, or they are 'Contender' tournaments, with the winner earning a spot in the next upcoming World Championship Tournaments.